alexg-axis/advent-of-code/2021/6/README.md

 A massive school of glowing [lanternfish](https://en.wikipedia.org/wiki/Lanternfish) swims past.
 They must spawn quickly to reach such large numbers - maybe __exponentially__ quickly?
 You should model their growth rate to be sure.

 Although you know nothing about this specific species of lanternfish, you make some guesses about their attributes.
-Surely, each lanternfish creates a new lanternfish once every __7__ days.
+Surely, each lanternfish creates a new lanternfish (_I heard you like lanternfish._) once every __7__ days.

 However, this process isn't necessarily synchronized between every lanternfish - one lanternfish might have 2 days left until it creates another lanternfish, while another might have 4.
 So, you can model each fish as a single number that represents __the number of days until it creates a new lanternfish__.